GabrielVicini/Skipzone/README.md

 Keep an eye out on the other tools the repo can offer like ``wspr_calibrate``!
 See Docs

 ## Supported Platforms
-Currently, it should support most modern operating systems such as Windows (+ Arm), MacOS, Linux — however, only Windows 11 has been tested.
-It also does have support for WebASM for browser support although it's not the main focus and is a proof of concept.
+Currently, it should support most modern operating systems such as Windows (+ Arm), MacOS, Linux — however, only Windows 11 and Ubuntu 24.04 have been tested.
+The Linux build requires glibc 2.39 or newer (e.g. Ubuntu 24.04+, Debian 13+, Fedora 40+); older distros such as Ubuntu 22.04 or Debian 12 are not currently supported without rebuilding from an older base.
+It also has support for WebASM for browser support, although it's not the main focus and is a proof of concept.

 ## License